nia-aiis-research/Face-detection/README.md

 ### Dataset

 We use pre-trained model trained by FER2013 dataset(See [here](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)).
-The dataset consists of 48x48 pixel grayscale images of faces.
-The training set consists of 28,709 samples, and the test set used for the validation consists of 3,589 samples.
-Also, the dataset consists of visual data of facial expression labeled with 7 emotion categories.
+The dataset consists of visual data of facial expression labeled with 7 emotion categories.

 ### Face Detection

-We used MTCNN as a facial recognition technology to analyze emotions.
-MTCNN uses image pyramids by resizing images entered on different scales to recognize faces of different sizes in the images.
+We used MTCNN(See [here](https://arxiv.org/abs/1604.02878)) as a facial recognition model to detect emotions.

 ### Pre-trained Model

-In order to inference the model, we used pre-trained parameters using XCEPTION developed by Google(2017).
+In order to inference the model, we used pre-trained model XCEPTION(See [here](https://arxiv.org/abs/1610.02357)) developed by Google(2017).

 ## Sample Outputs